Kaesong, North Korea

 A symbol for North-South cooperation, the Kaesong Industrial Complex was established in 2004 under the “Sunshine Policy,” former President Kim Daejung’s abortive attempt at fostering reunification.
 Kaesong — the former dynastic capital of a unified Korea — has until now been host to over 120 South Korean firms, employing approximately 54,000 North Korean workers.
 In exchange for total annual wages of over $100 million USD, investors tapped into a vast pool of well-educated, Korean-speaking labor, disciplined and tightly controlled by Pyongyang’s regime.
 Although monthly wages averaged a meagre $144 per worker, the benefits and working conditions were quite desirable for the average North Korean.
 Without a doubt, these workers will be impacted immensely by KIC’s closure, but South Korean firms will lose much as well.

-Although costly, the KIC’s closure was necessary for enforcing sanctions on North Korea.
-When the closure was first announced, South Korea’s Minister of Unification accused North Korea of funneling over 70% of wages paid through the region to “nuclear and missile development, idolization and luxury goods.”
+Although costly, the KIC’s closure was necessary to enforcing sanctions on North Korea.
+When the closure was first announced, South Korea’s Minister of Unification accused North Korea of funneling over 70% of wages paid through the region to “missile development, idolization and luxury goods.”
 The ministry soon retracted this statement, after failing to produce clear evidence on the matter.
 However, critics of the closure argue that, even if the full $100 million in annual wages went to funding nuclear weapons, that amounts to less than 1 percent of North Korea’s total annual foreign trade.
 In response, one need only ask whether it’s acceptable for even $1 million to go towards nuclear development.
 The fact is: the KIC provided sanction-exempt economic stimulus to Kim Jong-un’s regime.
 President Park has adopted a suitably hard stance; in fact, one that marks a fundamental shift in her policies toward North Korea.

 When elected in 2012, Park espoused a rhetoric of “Trustpolitik,” a platform built on normalizing inter-Korean relations through small-scale projects such as the Kaesong Industrial Complex.
 In doing so, the two countries would build trust as prescribed by her administration’s three-stage plan for peaceful unification: establishing 1) sound military peace, 2) economic integration, and finally 3) political integration.
 After over a decade of joint-industrial relations, the problem with Kaesong, it seems, was its attempt at economic integration before peace was ever certain.
 To date, North Korea has conducted four nuclear tests — every single one administered after the tenuous establishment of “peaceful operations” in Kaesong.
 Now, as reports emerge of a possible fifth test in the ensuing months, President Park announced that closing Kaesong was “just the beginning.”
 Her administration is prepared to ditch “Trustpolitik” altogether.